randorandy/UndesignRando/readme.txt

 3.run Main.py in console
 This should create a randomized rom with the given name in the roms folder and a spoiler log (.txt) in the spoilers folder.

-Thanks to Komaru for your blessing and the groundwork that has already been done: https://github.com/Komarulon/smrandomizer
+Thanks to Komaru for your blessing and Audraxys for the logic groundwork that has already been done: https://github.com/Komarulon/smrandomizer

 Thanks to beauxq, and without the Subversion rando none of these other projects would have been possible for me: